Explore Gay Honolulu.

 Gays and the Law

 Same-sex relationships have been a part of Hawaiian culture for centuries.
 There’s even a term for us called ‘Aikāne.’
 Another term, ‘Mahu,’ is the word for the third gender, neither male nor female.
+Gay Honolulu proudly embraces this rich cultural history, making it a truly inclusive destination.

 HIV rates in Hawaii are considerably lower than most states in the US mainland, with an average of 50 new cases a year.
 While HIV levels are down, other STIs — chlamydia in particular — are up, so be mindful of that if you’re planning to make some new friends while you’re here.